jdhitsolutions/PSProjectStatus/README.md

 ### JSON Schema

 A public JSON [schema file](https://raw.githubusercontent.com/jdhitsolutions/PSProjectStatus/main/psproject.schema.json) was published with v0.8.0.
-If you edit the `psproject.json` file in VSCode, you should get tab-completion for many of the settings.
+If you edit the `psproject.json` file in VSCode, you should get tab completion for many of the settings.
 If you have a configuration file created with an earlier version of the module, run `Set-PSProjectStatus` with any parameter.
 This will insert the schema reference into the JSON file.
 Then you can edit the file in VSCode.

 ## Road Map